Pembroke Theft Crime Lawyer

 Jarrett Maillet, a former prosecutor with years of criminal law experience, understands how Georgia courts operate, both in and out of the courtroom.
 His background gives him unique insight into how prosecutors build theft cases and how to dismantle them effectively.

-Our entire team can tailor your defense strategy to the specific facts of your case.
+Our legal team can tailor your defense strategy to the specific facts of your case.
 We can also aggressively work to get your aggravated assault, DUI, drug crime, or violent crime charges dropped or reduced.
 Whether you need to challenge the evidence, dispute criminal intent, or pursue a diversion program, we can apply proven legal strategies with professionalism and integrity to protect your future.

 Types of Theft Crimes Prosecuted in Pembroke